Kobe Bryant sexual assault case

-The Kobe Bryant sexual assault case began on July 18, 2003, when the news media reported that the sheriff's office in Eagle, Colorado, had arrested professional basketball player Kobe Bryant in connection with an investigation of a sexual assault complaint filed by a 19-year-old hotel employee.
+On July 18, 2003, news media reported that the sheriff's office in Eagle, Colorado, had arrested Bryant in connection with an investigation of a sexual assault complaint, filed by a 19-year-old hotel employee.
+The woman accused Bryant of raping her in his hotel room on the night of June 30.
+Bryant had checked into The Lodge and Spa at Cordillera, a hotel in Edwards, Colorado, that night in advance of having surgery near there.